TRANSITION TALK

 WHAT IS BEING BOUGHT AND SOLD?

 The sale of many, if not most, financial service businesses are completed as asset sales as opposed to stock sales, where all ownership rights are transferred to a third party.
-In an asset-based sale, both buyer and seller receive more favorable tax treatment when compared to a stock sale.
-Since financial services businesses are primarily relationship-based, providing mostly intangible services, what is being sold in an asset sale is rights to a future benefit stream—namely, revenues.
-However, given the intangible nature of the assets, there is no certainty that a buyer will receive the same amount of revenue from the clients as the seller did.
-This is why the ability to leverage the seller’s goodwill (the primary asset being bought and sold) to establish proper deal terms that create a shared risk, shared reward scenario become important.
+Since financial services businesses are primarily relationship-based, what is mainly being sold in an asset sale is the seller’s intangible goodwill.
+This is why the ability to leverage the seller’s goodwill to establish proper deal terms that create a shared risk, shared reward scenario become important.

 DEAL STRUCTURE: SELLER FINANCING